ModelOriented/metaMIMIC/README.md

 ## What is this?

-This is a repository containing code used to reproduce the results presented in the metaMIMIC study available here: (not publicised yet).
+This is a repository containing code used to reproduce the results presented in the metaMIMIC study available [here](preprint.pdf).

 ## What is needed to reproduce the results?